-My favoite has always been a Calcutta style fish roll, which is an elongated fish chop, except that the stuffing is first wrapped in a delicate fish fillet (as in the image below) and then breaded and fried.
-It is basically fish wrapped in more fish and then deep fried.
+My favorite has always been a Calcutta style fish roll, which is an elongated fish chop, except that the stuffing is first wrapped in a delicate fish fillet (as in the image below) and then breaded and fried.
+It is basically fish wrapped in more fish and then deep-fried.
 If you are a fish lover, you know that there is absolutely nothing wrong with this fish roll.
 Recipe follows. 🙂

 Calcutta Fish Roll recipe

 - 1 tbsp vegetable/canola oil